demisto/content/Packs/Jira/Integrations/JiraV2/README.md

     * ____________________ OAuth 1.0 __________________

-      To use OAuth1.0 follow [this tutorial](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-oauth-authentication/) to get the Access Token.
-Authorizing using OAuth1.0 requires:
+      To use OAuth1.0 follow [this tutorial](https://developer.atlassian.com/cloud/jira/platform/jira-rest-api-oauth-authentication/) to get the Access token.
+Authorizing the use of OAuth1.0 requires:

         * __ConsumerKey__
         * __AccessToken__